bdeckard92/dupUT/01-Class-Content/12-SQL/03-Algorithms/02-zeroes-and-ones/README.md

 * Open [Unsolved/zeroes-and-ones.js](Unsolved/zeroes-and-ones.js) in your code editor -- this is the only file you will modify in this activity.

-  * In this file you will be writing code in the body of the `zeroesAndOnes()` function to achieve the following:
+  * In this file, you will be writing code in the body of the `zeroesAndOnes()` function to achieve the following:

     * Returns `true` if there are an equal number of `0` and `1` values; else return false.

-    * See the following string for an example:
+    * Refer to the following string for an example:

       ```js
       var str = "00110011"; // 4 0s, 4 1s